-Cornwall Heritage Trust held our first virtual story cafe in January, with Merv and Alison Davey talking about Cornish Scoot Dancing.
-It was a great success and we are planning to roll out more online events until it is safe for the real story cafes to take place again.
+Cornwall Heritage Trust started presenting their virtual story cafes in January 2021.
+They have been a great success so far, and we are planning to roll out more online events until it is safe for the real story cafes to take place again.

 We are very grateful to Cornwall Community Foundation who helped to fund our virtual story cafes.